RDGrover/ear-resistable_ms4/README.md

 ### 1.1 Overview

 * When beginning the project I knew I wanted to create an e-commerce website to showcase the earrings my partner has been making over lockdown.
 I like the idea of showcasing her products, but since she does not want to make her own website I wanted to use this project to display her work.
 I wanted to create a simple e-commerce website inspired by small businesses with a simple but bright colour scheme and minimalistic style.
 I wanted the website not to overshadow the products.
+The store is divided into several categories which each contain multiple products, they are:
+    * Single-Piece Earrings
+    * Multi-Piece Earrings
+    * Deals
+    * Clearance
+    * Summer Collection

 ### 1.2 Project Goals